Origins and Migrations

 Lavinia.
 The matriarch.
 My maternal g-g-grandmother.
 She looks fierce in this photo because you had to sit still for a long time to have photos taken in the mid-1800s!
 But when she visits, she’s always funny and warm.
 Photo taken in St. Stephen, Charlotte County, New Brunswick.
 I’m not sure if Lavinia ever publicly identified as Peskotomuhkati (she’s written down as Scottish on the 1881 Canadian census), but she’s been guiding me on the journey to reclaim what once was hidden.
 I’ve asked her permission to show these photos, and she wants to be seen.

 “Douglas and His Boys” (written on the back of this photo).
 Douglas is Lavinia’s husband, my g-g-grandfather.
-His family name is Scottish, but is also found in England, and it first shows up in Charlotte County, New Brunswick, in the 1700s.
+His family name is Scottish and it first shows up in Charlotte County, New Brunswick, in the 1700s.
 The boys are their sons.
 When Douglas and Lavinia got married, Douglas was really skinny, but she fed him well.
 They had a great love, were married for over 50 years, and had 11 kids that we know of.
 Taken in St. Stephen, New Brunswick, with the family home in the background.

 Ward.
 My maternal g-g-g-grandfather.
 Private, Battery A, 1st Maine Light Artillery, American Civil War.
 Born in St. Andrews, Charlotte County, New Brunswick.
 Married Charity, whose family settled St. Andrews.
 Lived in Calais, Washington County, Maine (a border town across the St. Croix River from St. Stephen, New Brunswick).
-Ward’s father, Josiah, worked as a ship carpenter in Calais; his family settled the Massachusetts Bay Colony in the early 1600s before moving to Maine.
-Ward’s mother, Mary/Mary Ann, was Abenaki and/or Peskotomuhkati, born in St. Andrews, Charlotte County, New Brunswick.
-There are no records for Mary/Mary Ann (which is too often the case for Indigenous women), but Ward was racialized on his enlistment records, described as having a “dark complexion” and “grey eyes.”
+Ward’s father, Josiah, worked as a ship carpenter and master mariner; his family settled the Massachusetts Bay Colony in the early 1600s before moving to Maine.
+Ward’s mother, Mary Ann, was Abenaki and/or Peskotomuhkati, born in St. Andrews, Charlotte County, New Brunswick.
+There are no records for Mary Ann (which is too often the case for Indigenous women), but Ward was racialized on his enlistment records, described as having a “dark complexion” and “grey eyes.”
 Died in New Orleans, 1862.
 Buried in Chalmette National Cemetery, Louisiana.

 Bertha and Thomas, my maternal great-grandparents on my mom’s maternal side.
 Thomas is Douglas and Lavinia’s son; born in St. Stephen, Charlotte County, New Brunswick.
 The boys in the above photo are his brothers.
 Bertha is Ward and Charity’s granddaughter; born in Calais, Washington County, Maine.
 Bertha was the matriarch I knew as a child.
 My Scottish ancestors on Bertha’s side arrived in Massachusetts in 1648 and founded the town of East Machias, Maine, in 1763.
 My Norman ancestors on Bertha’s side arrived in Massachusetts in 1612.
 Bertha and Thomas married in 1893 after moving across the continent to Vancouver, British Columbia.
 Photo taken in Seattle at the 1909 Alaska-Yukon-Pacific Exhibition.